Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 CapRover: The Middle Ground

-CapRover has been around since 2017 (originally called CaptainDuckDuck) and occupies a solid middle ground between Coolify’s polish and Dokku’s minimalism.
+CapRover has been around since 2017 (originally called CaptainDuckDuck) and sits nicely between Coolify’s feature-richness and Dokku’s minimalism.

 What Makes CapRover Special

-Simplicity.
-CapRover does one thing well: it takes your code or Docker image and deploys it with SSL.
-The web interface is functional if not fancy, and the one-click app library covers most common use cases.
+It does one thing well: takes your code or Docker image and deploys it with SSL.
+The web interface is functional.
+Not fancy.
+But it works.
+The one-click app library covers most of what you actually need.

-Custom Dockerfile support works great.
-Point CapRover at a repo with a Dockerfile, and it builds and deploys automatically.
+Custom Dockerfile support is solid.
+Point it at a repo with a Dockerfile, and it builds and deploys.
+No surprises.

 Setting Up CapRover